BoltzmannEntropy/interviews.ai/README.md

-<h1 align="center">Deep Learning Interviews: The AI job market has changed beyond recognition.
-In this new landscape, finding that first position is more important than ever.</h1>
+<h1 align="center">Deep Learning Interviews book: Hundreds of fully solved job interview questions from a wide range of key topics in AI.</h1>

 <p align="center">
   <a href="#about">About</a> •